Should You Use The Smith Machine?

 The Cons Of The Smith Machine

-Now that we covered its positive features, let’s get down to why many guys hate the smith machine!
+Now that we covered its positive features, let’s get down to why many people hate the smith machine!

 There are actually several key reasons, which I’ll go through one by one.